klees/ILIAS/docs/documentation/input-processing.md

 ### Declarative vs. Imperative

-When enforcing constraints on the inputs to a software system, it is not enough, that the desired constraints are, in fact, enforced.
+When enforcing constraints on the inputs to a software system, it is not enough that the desired constraints are, in fact, enforced.
 It is also important that other people (e.g. developers, reviewers, even the developer herself at a later point in time) can understand and scrutinize the constraints in place.
-This allow to check, if constraints are sufficient and up to date, as well as to understand which data is allowed to passed the boundary of the system and which data is discarded.
+This allows to check if constraints are sufficient and up to date, as well as to understand which data is allowed to pass the boundary of the system and which data is discarded.

 Code written in an imperative style focusses on *how* a problem is solved, while